NarisaCodes/fxhash-zim-webpack-boilerplate/README.md

-FXHash-ZimJS Webpack Biolerplate
+FXHash-ZIM Webpack Biolerplate
 ================

-This boilerplate was combined with both [FXHash webpack boilerplate](https://github.com/fxhash/fxhash-webpack-boilerplate) and [ZimJS's](https://zimjs.com/) newest libraries.
+This boilerplate was combined with both [FXHash webpack boilerplate](https://github.com/fxhash/fxhash-webpack-boilerplate) and [ZIM's](https://zimjs.com/) newest libraries.

 # How to use